How to Save Water

 - Install a dual-flush toilet.
-You can save up to 8 lt of water every time you flush.
+You can save up to 8 litres of water every time you flush.

 - Divert grey water from your washing machine for immediate use in the garden (except on vegetables).

-- Take short showers and install water saver heads - an 8 minute shower uses 120 lt of water.
+- Take short showers and install water-saver heads - an 8-minute shower uses 120 litres of water.

-- Place a few drops of food colour in the toilet cistern & wait for 15 minutes.
+- Place a few drops of food colour in the toilet cistern and wait for 15 minutes.
 If colour appears in the bowl you have a leak.
-This can waste up to 16,000 lt per year.
+This can waste up to 16,000 litres of water per year.

-- Don't run a half empty dishwasher, it still takes at least 50 lt to use whether it is full or not.
+- Don't run a half-empty dishwasher - it still takes at least 50 litres of water to use, whether it is full or not.

-- Turn off the tap when brushing your teeth or shaving, and save between 5 - 15 lt of water each time.
+- Turn off the tap when brushing your teeth or shaving, and save between 5 and 15 litres of water each time.

 - Match the load setting on the washing machine to the size of the load.

-- On average, top loading washers use up to 60% more water, 50% more detergent and 40% more electricity than front loading machines.
+- On average, top-loading washing machines use up to 60% more water, 50% more detergent and 40% more electricity than front-loading washing machines.